Wills and Power of Attorney (POA)

 Some key points to remember:

-Do not attempt to change your will by simply altering it or writing on it.
+Do not attempt to change your Will by simply altering it or writing on it as it will invalidate your Will.

 How much will it cost?

-Remember, buying or selling your property is the perfect time to make a will.
-Bytherules will make it impossibly easy for you.
+Remember, buying or selling your property is the perfect time to make a Will. bytherules will make it incredibly easy for you by allowing you to complete your Will online in 10-20 minutes.
+You can complete your will online HERE

 Power of Attorney